pywr/pywr/docs/manual/recorders/file.md

 ```

 The root identifier `/` in the string is optional.
 If omitted, this is automatically prepended.
 The final file will
-contain as many rows in the `/time` table as the number of timesteps.
-Each row contains the following attributes: year,
+contain a new table called `/time` which is an array with as many rows as the number of timesteps.
+Each row contains
-month, day and index.
-The latter represents the timestep.
+the following attributes: `year`, `month`, `day` and `index`.
+The latter represents the timestep index starting from `0`.

 ### Export additional information
 The following options can also be provided to store additional outputs:

+- `where` : this is the default path where to create the tables with the data inside the file.
+This defaults to `/`.
 - `scenarios`: this is a string representing the path where to store the scenario table.
 This table will contain the following
-scenario property: name, start, stop and step.
+scenario property: `name`, `start`, `stop` and `step`.
 See the [Scenario page](../scenarios.md) for a description of these properties.
 The value of this property defaults to `/scenarios`.
 - `routes_flows`: this is a string representing the path (relative to `where`) where to store the routes flow.
 When this
 attribute is omitted, no additional data is saved.